 The lending industry post COVID-19 pandemic

-While lenders entered 2020 with high hopes, in March, the world turned upside-down with the onset of a global pandemic.
+In March 2020, the world turned upside-down with the onset of a global pandemic.
 The scale and impact of Covid-19 were widespread, hitting businesses small and big around the world and changing the way they function.
 In the US, unemployment increased by leaps and bounds, with many stolen of their livelihoods.
 With uncertain futures, borrowers were unsure of how they would pay their next mortgage.

 The Deloitte study notes that borrowers are in a much better position to handle the pandemic compared to the 2007 economic crisis.
 The CARES Act has provided relief options for federal banked loans, which about 70% of borrowers already have.
 But this places considerable stress on lenders.